mrkev/contracts.coffee/documentation/contracts/index.markdown

 contracts enabled (say in production) simply don't include the `-C` flag.

-You will also need to include `loadContracts.js`, which is found in the root of contracts.coffee.
+You will also need to include `lib/loadContracts.js`.
 So the header of your HTML file will look something like:

 {% highlight html %}
 ...
-<script src="loadContracts.js"
+<script src="lib/loadContracts.js"
     type="application/javascript"></script>
 <script src="MyContractedScript.js"
     type="application/javascript"></script>